 • Always check DriveBC for current road conditions before getting on the road.
 Follow @DriveBC on Twitter and listen to MountainFM for the latest updates.

-• Paid parking is in effect in all the Day Lots (complimentary parking from 5 PM to 3 AM).
-There is no parking in Day Lots 1 to 5 between 3 AM to 6 AM from November 1 to March 31.
-Please check the RMOW website for more information on parking.
+• Paid parking is in effect in all the Day Lots although there is complimentary parking from 5 PM to 8 AM.
+Overnight parking is now allowed in the Day Lots, but no overnight camping or sleeping in vehicles.
+Please check the RMOW website for more information on parking including an interactive map.

 Author